 Brace height may still be vague for you even though I mentioned it a couple of times so far.
 Totally normal, I have not been in depth on that subject yet.

-The brace height is the distance between the deepest portion of the grip and the string (as shown on the image on p.21).
+The brace height is the distance between the deepest portion of the grip and the string (as you could see in the image "parts of a recurve" at the beginning of this post).

 Unlike compound bows where the brace height is a fixed distance, you will often see recommended brace height for recurve bows, given by the manufacturer.